 How to install Chrome OS Flex

 Chrome OS has become a viable alternative to Windows and macOS, especially on the lower end of the market.
-Now, Google is giving us all an option to install Chrome OS on PC and Mac devices.
+Previously reserved for Chromebooks, Google is now giving users the option to install Chrome OS on PC and Mac devices.
 Called Chrome OS Flex, this operating system allows Windows and Mac users to test out Chrome OS on their systems, or even install it.
 Want to give it a spin?

 To install Chrome OS Flex, you need to install the Chromebook Recovery Utility extension in your Google Chrome browser and follow the steps to create a bootable USB drive.
 Boot into the bootable drive on your target system to install Chrome OS Flex.